 Breast cancer is the second most common cause of cancer in England affecting more than 48,000 people each year.
 Suspicion of breast cancer is the most common suspected urgent referral type in England with more than 430,000 suspected breast cancer referrals a year, representing around 20% of all urgent suspected referrals in 2020/21.

 Between April 2021 and February 2022, 87% of 597,955 people received a communication of diagnosis within 28 days of referral.
 This relates to all FDS cohorts, suspected breast, breast screening, and breast symptomatic*.
 Breast performance is higher than general performance across specialties however there is some variation across Cancer Alliances with a range of 77% to 95%.
 This has resulted in more than 40,000 people in nine months receiving a delayed diagnosis.
-Although this reflects the early COVID recovery period and may improve, it is important to address .
+Although this reflects the early COVID recovery period and may improve, it is important to address and mitigate any inequities underlying this disparity.

 Between April 2020 and March 2021, 85% of people (19,985) diagnosed with breast cancer on an urgent referral pathway commenced treatment within 62 days of referral.
 This resulted in more than 3,600 people breaching the standard.
 However, this pathway has historically high performance, which this guidance aims to support.